 Enjoy the taste of Christmas at one of these cosy and festive afternoon teas in Hong Kong.

 Anyone for a cuppa?
-Perhaps some sweet treats and savoury nibbles with mulled wine and eggnog will hit the spot?
-You may be dying for a rest after a mad day of Christmas shopping, looking for a special afternoon with your wee one while school’s out, or have a visiting relative to entertain.
-For any of the above, a festive afternoon tea in some very attractive settings across the city, complete with twinkling lights, carollers and brilliant city views will do the job nicely.
+Perhaps some sweet treats and canapés with mulled wine and Champagne will hit the spot?
+You may need a break after a mad day of Christmas shopping, or would like a special afternoon with your little one while school’s out.
+Whatever the reason, a festive afternoon tea in an attractive setting, complete with twinkling lights and brilliant city views, will do the job nicely.
 Below are some of the best to savour this holiday season.

 A prime spot for sipping tea and taking in the view of the city’s magnificent skyline, the Lobby Lounge at the InterContinental is pouring a cup of Christmas cheer this season with Executive Pastry Chef Christian Gonthier’s festive tea set.
-Throughout December, revel in the festive environs of the Lobby Lounge, complete with carollers and live music, while nibbling on passionfruit white chocolate dome, raspberry chocolate log and festive macarons.
-Executive Chef Maxime Luvara has created luscious savory items including a dungeness crab bun with yuzu cucumber dressing, and turkey and foie gras tree bread, just for starters.
+Throughout December, revel in the festive environs of the Lobby Lounge, complete with carollers and live music, while nibbling on a variety of sweets inspired by the holidays: white chocolate and macadamia brownie, and chestnut and mascarpone mini choux are just a couple to tempt you.
+Executive Chef Maxime Luvara brings the delicious savouries from poached lobster and yuzu cucumber with raspberry glaze, to spicy salmon rillette and salmon roe sandwich.

 Where: 18 Salisbury Road, Tsim Sha Tsui, Kowloon